framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 ### Commands

-Opening chat with `t` allows you to type in a myriad of commands.
+Opening chat with `t` allows you to type in all kinds of commands.
 Here are some useful ones:

 Command | Description
 -- | --